 The material conditions that shape political consciousness are changing.
 Despite the Tory election victory, politics is catching up with economics with increasing numbers disillusioned with the political system & capitalist exploitation.
-People no longer expect to see their standard of living improve & the younger generation are consider lucky if they have a job & a home.
+People no longer expect to see their standard of living improve & the younger generation are considered lucky if they have a job & a home.
 The system is failing increasing numbers.
 More than ever we need an alternative & if we present the case well we really can change the world.

 The Material Conditions